 Question 8: What are some of the ways to create a Macro variable in SAS?

+One of the advanced SAS interview questions might be about Macro variables.
 A few notable methods of creating Macros in SAS include, but are not limited to Macro parameters, “%LET” and “%DO” statements, etc.

 Question 9: Is ‘PROC MEANS’ capable of analyzing only character-based variable?